Create Database Provisioner

 This example will create the database, named my_database, if it does not exist when Flyway connects to the database server.
 The create-database provisioner extracts the database name from the JDBC URL to determine the database to create.

-The create-database provisioner supports an allowClean boolean option which defaults to true.
-This parameter controls whether the specified database should be cleaned when it already exists on reprovision.
+The create-database provisioner supports a reprovisionMethod parameter which controls how the specified database should be cleaned if it already exists when re-provisioned.

-For example, if the create-database provisioner is configured with a URL containing the database name TestDatabase, and that database already exists, then when the environment is re-provisioned the TestDatabase database will be cleaned.
+For example, if the create-database provisioner is configured with a URL containing the database name TestDatabase, and that database already exists, then upon re-provisioning the TestDatabase would be cleaned in the method of your choice.

-The example configuration below shows how to disable this option for the shadow environment:
+The example configuration below shows how to configure the NONE option for the shadow environment to prevent it from being re-provisioned:

 [environments.shadow.resolvers.create-database]